Kriton Lendoudis: Business career and personal life

 Lendoudis is the owner of Evalend Shipping, having inherited the company upon his father Evangelos's death in 1984.
 At the 2023 Greek Shipping Awards, Lendoudis was named the "Newsmaker of the Year" thanks to his high amount of newbuilding contracts.
 As of 2024, his company owned 21 vessels worth a combined $2.1bn USD.

 As part of his personal fortune, Lendoudis owns a collection of expensive cars worth approximately 15 million euros in 2013.
-This includes the Mercedes 300 D driven by Pope Paul VI, a Ferrari F40 (built for his son Agnieli; it is the only F40 built without a clutch), and ten different Lamborghini models including an award-winning Lamborghini Miura SV.
+This includes the Mercedes 300 D driven by Pope Paul VI, a Ferrari F40 (built for Lendoudis's son Agnieli; it is the only F40 built without a clutch), and ten different Lamborghini models including an award-winning Lamborghini Miura SV.